-The registration process is held prior to the beginning of classes each semester during Early and Open Registration.
+The registration process is held prior to the beginning of classes each semester/session.
 Students are encouraged to register early for best course session selection.
 Details for registration dates, procedures and course offerings are published each semester in the credit class schedule.